-Once back above ground, consider a ride on the historic steam locomotive, the Cripple Creek and Victor Narrow Gauge Railroad (available mid-May to mid-October), which takes you through the historic gold mining district.
-Visits to the Pikes Peak Heritage Center at Cripple Creek, the Cripple Creek District Museum or the Homestead House are also worthwhile ventures into the town’s colorful past.
+Once back above ground, consider a ride on the historic steam locomotive, the Cripple Creek and Victor Narrow Gauge Railroad (available late May to October), which takes you through the historic gold mining district.
+Visits to the Cripple Creek Heritage Center, the Cripple Creek District Museum or the Homestead House are also worthwhile ventures into the town’s colorful past.

 There’s additionally a new Historical Trolley Tour of Gold Camp for an excellent overview of the town’s historic sites.
 Hikers head for the trails in the Gold Camp, as well, taking in spectacular views and historical mine structures and buildings along the way.
 The new Mountain View Adventure Park has a playground, disc golf, BMX track, dog park and hiking/biking trail.